-(4) As a rule, the Board of Trustees gets together for a regular meeting twice, at least, however¸once a year.
+(4) As a rule, the Board of Trustees assembles for a regular meeting twice, and a minimum of once, a year.
 An extraordinary meeting needs to be summoned if requested by half the members of the Board of Trustees or by the Executive Board.
 The items of the agenda need to be communicated at the time when the meeting is summoned.

 (5) The Executive Board attends the meetings of the Board of Trustees.

 (6) The Board of Trustees has the quorum if more than half the members are present.
 Decisions are made with simple majority of the votes cast.
-In matters regarding §7, clause 1, 2-6, a decision can neither be taken against the vote of the representative of the state of Hessen nor the representative of the federal government.
+In matters of importance to research policy, of considerable financial implications or with regard to the managerial staff of the institute, a decision can neither be taken against the vote of the representative of the state of Hessen nor the representative of the federal government.
 The meeting needs to be recorded in the minutes.